Sisters of Perpetual Indulgence: Structure and methods

 Members of the Sisters of Perpetual Indulgence include people who identify with a variety of sexual orientations and genders, although the majority are gay men.
 Joining an order mirrors the steps for joining an actual order of nuns.
 Potential members are encouraged to attend organizational meetings as aspirants, and told that if they are not intending to make a lifelong commitment they should seriously reconsider.
 After showing intent and being approved by the order, an aspirant is promoted to a postulant and is expected to learn about the history of the organization and continue to work behind the scenes for at least six months.
 Postulants are not allowed to wear nun's attire, but may instead dress in "festive garb that fits in with Order", according to the Sisters' website.
 If the members approve of the postulant, a fully indoctrinated member may act as a sponsor and the postulant is promoted to a novice.
 Novices are allowed to wear white veils and whiteface make-up.
 This phase lasts another six months during which the novice is expected to work within the organization and plan an event.
 If three-fourths of the order agrees, the novice is promoted to a full member of the group.

 After their inception, the Sisters soon spread to other cities within the U.S. as a loosely connected network of mostly autonomous houses.
-There are thirteen houses and six missions in various cities across the U.S. Globally, 600 members work for established houses or missions in Australia, Canada, Colombia, France, Germany, Scotland, Switzerland, the United Kingdom, and Uruguay.
+There are thirteen houses and six missions in various cities across the U.S. Globally, 600 members work for established houses or missions in Australia, Canada, Colombia, France, Germany, Switzerland, the United Kingdom, and Uruguay.
 Chapters founded outside the United States would also become involved in local issues.
-Whilst the United Kingdom chapter was involved in protests against police hostility towards the lesbian and gay community and safe-sex education, the chapter was also involved in campaigning unrelated to LGBT+ issues, such as protests against Poll Tax, the Gulf War, and the 1984-85 Miner's Strike.
+Whilst the United Kingdom chapter was involved in protests against police hostility towards the lesbian and gay community and safe-sex education, the chapter was also involved in campaigning unrelated to LGBT+ issues, such as protests against Poll Tax, the Gulf War, and the 1984–85 UK miners' strike.